Prioritizing Federal Investments for Coastal Adaptation

 Lead: Laura Geronimo

-Counselors: Clint Andrews, Bob Kopp, Will Payne
+Counselors: Clint Andrews, Elisabeth Gilmore, Bob Kopp, Will Payne

 Disclaimer: This project has been completed, and the lead is now a MACH alumn.
 No further updates are expected for this project.